-“A health care sharing ministry is an organization that facilitates sharing of health care costs among individual members, in the United States, who have common ethical or religious beliefs.”
+“A health care sharing ministry is an organization that facilitates the sharing of health care costs among individual members, in the United States, who have common ethical or religious beliefs.”
 (Wikipedia)

-If your first thought is “Huh?” let me put it layman’s terms.
+If your first thought is “Huh?” let me put it in layman’s terms.
 Instead of paying an insurance company each month, you pay other people’s medical bills.
-And when you make a claim, instead of an insurance paying the claim, other people in your healthsharing community pay for your bills.
+And when you make a claim, instead of insurance paying the claim, other people in your healthsharing community pay for your bills.

 This means a few things: